 - Review the activities involved in the procedure's timetable

 - List the content of the various assessment reports

-- Explore the possible outcomes of the decentralized procedure
+- Explore the possible outcomes of the decentralised procedure

 The module takes an average of one hour to complete.